 Who is ANFI Collections?

-AFNI was originally founded as a collections agency in Bloomington, Illinois in 1936.
+AFNI began as a collections agency in Bloomington, Illinois in 1936.
 At that time it was under the name H.A.
 Slaven’s Collection Bureau.

-It was purchased by Earl Anderson in 1976, at which time the name was changed to Anderson Financial Network Inc. Hence, the acronym AFNI.
+Earl Anderson purchased it in 1976.
+Then they changed the name to Anderson Financial Network Inc. Hence, the acronym AFNI.

-In 1985, Bruce Griffin joined AFNI as a general manager, and together with Earl Anderson, they began opening satellite offices around the entire country.
+In 1985, Bruce Griffin joined AFNI as a general manager.
+Together with Earl Anderson, they began opening satellite offices around the entire country.
 Each satellite office reports to the central office in Bloomington.

 What To Do After ANFI Collections Contacts You

 If AFNI has contacted you about a charge off (or otherwise), do not talk to them on the phone.
 Do all communications through certified mail.

 The very first thing to do is make them prove the debt or negative item on your credit report is yours.
 You can do this by sending them a debt validation letter.

-Collection agencies have been known to try and collect invalid debts that do not actually belong to the consumer, and if they think you are willing to pay they will pursue you.
+Collection agencies may try and collect invalid debts that do not actually belong to the consumer.
+If they think you are willing to pay they will pursue you.

-If they prove the debt whether a credit card bill or overdue medical bill to be valid, then the collection agency must then prove they are authorized by the original creditor to be collecting the debt.
+If they prove the debt whether a credit card bill or overdue medical bill to be valid, then the collection agency must then prove the original creditor authorized them to collect the debt.

-If the debt is not yours or they cannot prove that it is, then send them an initial debt dispute letter.
+Send them an initial debt dispute letter if the debt is not yours or they cannot prove that it is.
 Federal law prohibits the collection agency from contacting you until they can verify that the debt is valid after they receive the initial dispute letter.

 How To Deal With ANFI Collections

 You should aim to avoid talking with a collector on the phone.
-Instead all communications should be done through certified mail at the post office.
+Do all communications through certified mail at the post office.
 AFNI will more than likely back off, at least until they can prove that the debt is yours.